milaninayak123/devtinder/apiList.md

 ## ROUTER3:
 ## ConnectionRequestRouter
+-POST /request/send/:status/:userId |
--POST /request/send/:status/:userId ||masde the status dynamic it can be accepted or rejected -POST /request/review/accepted/:requestId
+ status dynamic it can be accepted or not accepted

--POST /request/review/rejected/:requestId
+-POST /request/review/:status/:requestId

 ## ROUTER4
 ## UserRouter